Medical questions & health advice by licensed doctors

-"What is the best way to help bipolar children?
+"What is the best way to help bipolar children?"

 My 14 year old was just diagnosed as having bipolar disorder.
 This came as a big shock to us, but it's a relief, too.
 How should we go about creating an atmosphere that is healthy and helpful for his growth?
 His doctor was actually not very helpful to us in this respect.

 Manic episodes are defined as times when the person has a lot of energy, is highly motivated, requires very little sleep.
 Patient may undertake huge projects or go on enormous shopping sprees.
 Contrary to popular believe manic episodes are not necessarily times of excessive happiness.
 An important component of bipolar treatment is selecting the right medication.
 This part is complicated because there are many drugs that work but not every one is right for every person.
 Your child's psychiatrist will know which medicine is best.
 The type of environment that is best for any child is a supportive and encouraging, while maintaining close watch for the depression and manic episodes.
 A child psychologist may be a helpful addition to his care.
 An important part of your son's treatment will be the relationship he and you have with his treating physician.
 If you do not think that his physician is providing the best comprehensive care, then I think it is best that you seek out another consultation.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.